-Selling your Android phone: Everything you need to know
+Sell your old Android phone for top dollar with this guide

 Craigslist

 Use Craigslist to sell your Android device locally, which cuts out the issue of shipping.
-Any potential buyer will want to check out the condition of your phone in person before handing over any money.
-Some sellers might not be comfortable meeting strangers and taking their money, but it's fairly common occurrence.
+Of course, any potential buyer will want to check out the condition of your phone in person before handing over any money.
+Some sellers might not be comfortable meeting strangers and taking their money, but it's a fairly common occurrence.
 So long as you follow some simple guidelines, everything should go fine.

-- It should go without saying, but don't post your home address in the public Craigslist ad.
+- It should go without saying but don't post your home address in the public Craigslist ad.

 - Price competitively by monitoring how much similar devices are selling for.
 You'll have a hard time moving yours if potential buyers know they can get a better deal.